|

 For a full list of ingredients and instructions, please scroll down to the recipe at the bottom of this page.

-7. Roll out the dough and cut your gingerbread men cookies.
-Place the cookies on a parchment paper-lined baking sheet and fold up the arms slightly.
-Bake at 350-F for about 10 minutes.
+Roll out the dough and cut your gingerbread men cookies.
+Place them on a parchment paper lined baking sheet and gently fold up the arms slightly.

-8. Let the cookies cool before moving.
+Let the cookies cool before moving them.

-9. Decorate with royal icing and nestle an unwrapped candy cane into their arms.
+Decorate with royal icing and nestle an unwrapped candy cane into their arms.

 Chef Jenn’s Tips